 - Get clear on which audience or audiences your product really appeals to.
 If you don’t know, ask someone who doesn’t work for you – we find they often offer the best truth serum when it comes to your product.

 - If you’re still stuck, there are a plethora of audience analysis documents you can use to define who you’re talking to.
-We even have one in our Social Media Handbook which you can download here.
+We even have one in our Social Media Handbook which you can download here and a whole blog post on the subject.

 Pitfall 3: I don’t understand social media so I gave it to my youngest employee